astroumd/lmtoy/docs/source/glossary.rst

     Timely Analysis Products (TAP)
       The SLpipeline produces a set of Timely Analysis Products, mostly in the form of figures, for the PI to asses the quality of the data.
-See also SRDP.
+Normally presented on a web server, though the TAP is also available as a tar file.
+The TAP does not contain  See also SRDP.
+      TAP is also known as the Table Access Protocal in the IVOA world.
+Not to be confused.

     TolTec
       Continuum mapping instrument